Alejogb1/job-board/blog-data/does-az-acr-login-raise-dockercommanderror-with-message-docker-daemon-not-running.md

 Now it might be that Docker is running but it still isn't working.
 This can happen and is really annoying but trust me I went through that.
 Docker being running and responding means nothing if it's doing so in a wrong way.

-**Okay Docker's running but I still get errors what now**
+** Docker's running but I still get errors what now**

-Alright sometimes the daemon is up but it isn't behaving as it should and its the dreaded "it works on my machine" scenario This is where I go and check what is actually happening within docker
+sometimes the daemon is up but it isn't behaving as it should and its the dreaded "it works on my machine" scenario This is where I go and check what is actually happening within docker

 *   **Check Docker's logs**: Check Docker logs for any errors or warnings this one is very helpful to see what Docker itself is complaining about